 Live Life Well Healthy Weight Incentive

-Earn a $200 incentive for completing a weight management program!
+Earn a $200 incentive for completing Weight Watchers, Healthy For Life Self-Study, or a Diabetes Prevention Program.
+Only these three programs are eligible for the incentive.
 This incentive is available annually to members of the State Plan and their covered spouse/domestic partner.
-There are three eligible programs available for this new incentive.
 Only one incentive can be earned per member per plan year.

 To earn this incentive the following criteria must be met: